top of page

 Multiple fast-moving wildfires, driven by high winds, recently devastated neighborhoods in Los Angeles County.
 The toll has been tragic, with at least 24 lives lost and over 100,000 residents forced to evacuate their homes.
 The Walnut Grove Cultural Center is committed to supporting the recovery efforts through community strength and spiritual accompaniment.

+We invite you to join us in aiding the victims of these catastrophic wildfires.
+Your generous donation today can make a significant difference in their recovery tomorrow.
+Additionally, we offer a space for meditation and reflection during these trying times.
+You can also submit prayer requests, and our community will stand in solidarity with you in spirit.
 On this page, you will also find spiritual healing resources, including the Letter of the Prelate and the homily of St. Josemaría on The Christian’s Hope.
 These resources are meant to provide comfort and strength in the face of adversity.

 Together, we can help rebuild lives and restore hope.